 Fjordkraft has been climate neutral since 2007, but decided in June 2016 it could do more, launching its Klimanjaro project to inspire its suppliers to make bold commitments to climate action: to measure greenhouse gas (GHG) emissions, reduce what they can, and offset the rest.
 The name, Klimanjaro combines klima, the Norwegian word for climate, with the name of Africa’s highest peak, Mount Kilimanjaro.
 Mount Kilimanjaro is difficult to climb, but fully feasible if we summit together.

-- To date, the commitments from suppliers in total are close to 100-times greater than emissions from Fjordkraft’s own operations;
+- To date, the commitments from suppliers in total are more than 100-times greater than emissions from Fjordkraft’s own operations;

 Climate change is one of the greatest challenges of our time, and the negative impacts on nature, local communities and businesses are accelerating.
 Power utilities, even those that trade in renewable power, can have significant carbon footprints, especially when the entire supply chain is considered.
 This carbon footprint can grow, right along with rising demand for electricity.